affinitydb/doc/strengths.md

         where exists (select d.deptno from dept d where e.deptno = d.deptno);

-Can be written in a more compact form with ChaosDB, in a model using [references](./terminology.md#pin-reference):
+Can be written in a more compact form with Affinity, in a model using [references](./terminology.md#pin-reference):

         select * from emp where exists(dept);